larscupec/cli-chat-app/README.md

 ## Usage

 Currently the app can be run with two optional command line arguments: `-server` or `-s` and `-host` or `-h`.
-The `-server` argument tells the cli-chat-app to run in server mode (without the UI).
+The `-server` argument tells the cli-chat-app to run in server mode.
 This is useful if you want to have a dedicated server.
-The `-host` argument makes it run the server with the UI so that you can use the app and host a server simultaneously.
+The `-host` argument makes it so you can use the app as a client and host a server simultaneously.

 ### clientInfo.json